cssnr/mirror-repository-action/README.md

    - The `owner` is automatically set to the GitHub Organization or Username if personal.
 Set to override.
    - The `repo` is automatically set to the GitHub Repository Name.
 This should only be set to rename repo.
-   - For Codeberg, use the `host` below and set the `username` to your Codeberg username.
+   - For Codeberg, use the `host` to `https://codeberg.org` and set the `username` to your Codeberg username.

 ## Example